uvsmtid/ansible_git_client_role/readme.md

 Role configures Git client.

-When `set_author_git_config` variable set to `True`, in addition to aliases and other git settings, author name and email is configured.
+Git config for author name and email is factored out into separate files:

-When `is_regular_user_only` variable set to `True`, system-wide configuration (which require elevated permissions) is **not** applied and package installation is not performed.
+*   `~/.gitconfig.author` for user-only config

-## Requirements ##
+*   `/etc/gitconfig.author` for system-wide config

-Supported platform:
+When `set_author_git_config` variable set to `True`, author name and email are automatically configured based on role variables (below).

-Fedora 20+
+When `is_regular_user_only` variable set to `True`, system-wide configuration is **not** applied and package installation is not performed (useful to avoid requirement for elevated permissions).

-## Role Variables ##
+## Role variables ##

 Override author name and email (e.g. in `git_client_role.yaml`):